martinbiel/StochasticPrograms.jl/docs/src/manual/model.md

 ```
 Next, an unmodeled stochastic program can be instantiated using the two created scenarios:
 ```@example instant
-sp = StochasticProgram([ξ₁, ξ₂])
+sp = StochasticProgram([ξ₁, ξ₂], Deterministic())
 ```
+Note that we must provide the instantiation type explicitly as well.
 A slightly diferrent modeling syntax is now used to define the stage models of `sp`:
 ```@example instant
 @first_stage sp = begin
     @variable(model, x₁ >= 40)